min2ha/ukwa-site/content/target/44630/index.en.md

   "subject": "EU Referendum"
 }

-# Lexis Nexis: Continental shift Brexit and the law

 "LexisNexis is part of RELX Group, a world-leading provider of information and analytics for professional and business customers across industries. "